Today, the web generates millions of orders in the background of multichannel commerce. Usually, these orders don’t have source codes.

-An increasing number of catalogers are noticing the importance of matchback analysis to know response to their mailings.
+An increasing number of catalogers are noticing the importance of matchback analysis to know the response to their mailings.

 However, the fact is that most direct marketers are unaware of its importance.